SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 ### Raw CSS

-You can set user defined [CSS](https://www.w3schools.com/css/ "css tutorial") rules that are applied to the whole page.
+You can set user defined [CSS](https://www.w3schools.com/css/ "css tutorial") rules that are applied to the page or the exposition as a whole.
 Cascading Style Sheets are the standard way of styling HTML documents.
-Although most styling can be directly edited through the style tab, it can sometimes be useful to specify your own CSS.
+Although a lot of styling can be directly edited through the style tab, it can sometimes be useful to specify your own CSS.